DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 # Web-scraping-with-Beautiful-soup-an-example-on-cryptocurrency-data
+<p align="justify">In this code, we harvest the historical data of cryptocurrency coins using Python and the Beautiful Soup library.
+Beautiful Soup is a Python library for pulling data out of HTML and XML files.
+It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.
+It commonly saves programmers hours or days of work.</p>

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+<p align="justify">These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.</p>

 ### Prerequisites

-You need Python 3.x to run the following code.
+<p align="justify">You need Python 3.x to run the following code.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
-Python needs to be first installed then SciPy, Beautiful Soup or the Jupyter Notebook in whichever order, as they require Python to be installed.
+Python needs to be first installed then SciPy, Beautiful Soup or the Jupyter Notebook in whichever order, as they require Python to be installed.</p>

 In Ubuntu, Mint and Debian you can install Python 3 like this: